Resume Writing

 Rule #2: Pick a Standard Font — Size 10–12

 Fancy fonts cause parsing errors.
-Stick with:
+Stick with these:

 • Arial — safest bet, supported everywhere